zincio/apidocs/source/index.md

 # Introduction

-Zinc lets you buy things from popular online retailers, including Amazon.com, with  a single POST request.
+The Zinc API lets you buy things from popular online retailers, including Amazon.com, with  a single POST request.
 Zinc also lets you get prices and descriptive information about products from supported retailers.

 The Zinc API is organized around REST.
 Our API has predictable, resource-oriented URLs.